How to Reduce Stress

 - Do the same for your feet, ankles, and calves, working up all the way to your head and neck.

-Other general strategies for reducing stress include listening to music, particularly classical music like Bach or Chopin, having a hot bath (add in a few drops of lavender essential oil), reading a book, calling or meeting with a friend, exercising, practising yoga or meditation, and giving and receiving massage.
+Other general strategies for reducing stress include listening to music, particularly classical music like Bach or Chopin, having a hot bath (add in a few drops of lavender essential oil), reading a book, calling or meeting with a friend, exercising, practising yoga or meditation, and giving and receiving a massage.

 Lifestyle changes can assist both to reduce stress and to increase your resilience to stress.